-For individuals needing assistance with making reservations, contact the call center at 877-982-1410 or staff members will be able to assist in the west entrance plaza in front of the Arch Visitor Center during facility hours of operation.
+For individuals needing assistance with making reservations, contact the call center at 877-982-1410 or staff members will be able to assist in the Arch Visitor Center during facility hours of operation.

-Modifications to the Tram Ride to the Top and the Documentary Movie (see next question).
+Modifications to the Tram Ride to the Top (see next question).

 Plexiglas barriers at ticket/order counters and the security checkpoint.